 Surrounding the figures is a hieroglyphic text concerning the deep mythological past of Palenque interwoven with historical events including dynastic lists and accession dates of Palenque rulers, and ending with the accession of Chan Bahlam.

-The Temple of the Cross, the loftiest and largest of the three temples, is dedicated to god GI, the oldest god of the Palenque triad.
+The Temple of the Cross is dedicated to god GI, the oldest god of the Palenque triad.
 The identity of GI is still obscure, but there is speculation that he may have been identified with the daily rebirth of the sun at dawn.

 "The Temple of the Cross is the sky temple associated with solar re-birth and ancestral authority of rulership.